THE PADANG, SINGAPORE. FEBRUARY 2, 1345 HOURS

 As he pushed his zoom to the maximum, they began coming out.
 Stretcher after stretcher, men in uniform strapped down with oxygen masks over their faces.
 There must have been at least a dozen or two casualties as they were rushed away by the ambulances.

-Still he waited patiently, connecting his camera to his laptop and sending the disturbing images remotely back to his office.
+Still, he waited patiently, connecting his camera to his laptop and sending the disturbing images remotely back to his office.
+Something big was surely happening and so he waited.

 Yamashita’s sword had been unsheathed and the carnage was just beginning.